TBCTSystems/bct-applications-architecture/angular-localization-performance-testing/claw2-performance-testing/claw2-performance/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.

+## Specific to Localize
+Since localize replaces translation values at compile time, reading from the JSON file versus hardcoding values in the HTML shouldn’t make a difference.
+However, to ensure consistency and avoid potential discrepancies, I set the default language to Farsi.
+This forces English values to be explicitly read from the JSON file for comparison purposes, ensuring we’re comparing apples to apples.

+Running `ng serve` will serve the application in Polish.
+To serve it in English, use the following command: `ng serve --configuration=en-US`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.